Study Bird

 Do I have to be good at the original Flappy Bird to play this?

-No. Difficulty scales gently at the start and the pipes are spaced more generously than the original arcade game.
-The point is the questions, not the reflexes — the gameplay layer is there to keep you engaged, not to gatekeep your studying.
+No. Difficulty ramps up gently and the pipes are spaced more generously than the original arcade game.
+The point is the questions, not the reflexes.
+The gameplay is there to keep you engaged, not to gatekeep your studying.

 Can questions appear too fast to read?

-Pipes pause briefly when a question is on screen, so you have time to read without crashing.
-The pressure is real but not unfair — the game wants you to answer, not to fail because the text moved off screen.
+Pipes pause briefly while a question is on screen, so you have time to read without crashing.
+There's pressure, but it's fair.
+The game wants you to answer, not to fail because the text scrolled off.

 What's the best way to study with Study Bird?

 Short, repeated sessions.
 Five minutes between classes or while waiting for coffee beats one 45-minute block.
-The flow state Study Bird produces tends to make those small windows feel productive instead of wasted, which is how spacing-effect research says you should be studying anyway.
+The flow it produces tends to make those small windows feel productive instead of wasted, which is roughly how the research on spacing says you should study anyway.

 Does it work on mobile?

-Yes — Study Bird runs in any modern mobile browser.
-Tap controls were designed for touch first, so the mobile experience is actually the better one.
-No app install required.
+Yes.
+Study Bird runs in any modern mobile browser.
+The tap controls were designed for touch first, so the mobile version is the better one.
+No app install needed.

 Can I use my own questions instead of AI-generated ones?

-Anything the AI generates is derived from material you upload — there's no question bank you have no control over.
-If you want tighter control, upload focused, well-edited notes instead of an entire textbook and the questions will reflect that focus.
+Everything the AI generates comes from material you upload, so there's no opaque question bank behind it.
+If you want tighter control, upload focused, well-edited notes instead of a whole textbook and the questions will reflect that focus.